bwmr/napari-segselect/README.md

 ## Usage

-1. Run `membrain-seg` with the `--store-connected-components` flag.
+1. Run `membrain-seg` with the `--store-connected-components` flag (optional, otherwise connected components will be calculated while opening)
 2. Open the segmentation in Napari, find out which component numbers correspond to your feature.
     ![Label Layer](images/image2.png)
 3. Enter these numbers and a feature name in the widget, press run.